PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 kafe2go
 -------
 Inside a *YAML* file custom fit functions can be defined with the ``model_function`` keyword.
+The default way to define said model functions is to write a function *Python* function.
-The custom function must be a *Python* function. *NumPy* functions are supported without extra import statements, as shown in the example.
+*NumPy* and *SciPy* functions are supported without extra import statements, as shown in the example.
+Alternatively model functions can be defined via *SymPy* (symbolic Python).
+The part of the model function left of the string ``->`` is interpreted as *SymPy* symbols, the part on the right is interpreted as a *SymPy* expression using said symbols.
+The leftmost part of the string up to ``:`` is interpreted as the model function name (can be omitted).

 For more advanced fit functions, consider using *kafe2* inside a *Python* script.

 .. bootstrap_collapsible::